open-source-club-utd/getting-Started/README.md

 We cover everything you need to know to develop websites, but this guide is not fully encompassing about all aspects of web development, rather a general overview containing all the necessary information.

 Web development is the work involved in developing applications for the Internet.
-Web development covers from developing a simple page of plain text to complex interactive web services.
+Web development covers developing a simple page of plain text to complex interactive web services.

 We'll be breaking down the steps for learning web development, its important not to skip sections as they are built on top of each other and each successive section assumes a minimum level of understanding present in the previous sections.